Interpretable ML for High-Frequency Execution: A fill probability model for tactical order placement

+We rescale the variables using the classical Box-Cox transformation followed by a $z$-score.
+The hyperparameter of the Box-Cox transformation is chosen such that the statistic of the Kolmogorov-Smirnov test versus the standard Gaussian is minimized.

-In the crypto data set, a large proportion of orders are cancelled under 1 second.
-We treat cancellations as right-censoring since we are interested in computing fill probabilities for orders that are posted for at least the horizon -- see Section \ref{L3 non parametric method}.
-The significant presence of right censoring leads us to consider a loss weighting methodology.
-Simply discarding these orders from the data set would lead to a significant overestimation of the fill probability function.
-We use the “inverse-probability-of-censoring weighting” (IPCW) method to take care of this issue -- see \cite{vock2016adapting} and \cite{gonzalez2021stacked} for the introduction of the method and a comparative analysis.
-It was shown in \cite{satten2001kaplan} that an IPC-weighted version of the estimator of the survival function without censoring is equivalent to the Kaplan-Meier estimator, hence justifying the construction of this methodology.\\
+The significant presence of right censoring in the data set leads us to consider a loss weighting methodology.
+Simply discarding orders that are cancelled before the time horizon $T$ from the data set would lead to a significant overestimation of the fill probability function.
+We use the “inverse-probability-of-censoring weighting” (IPCW) method to take care of this issue.
+This method is a well-known technique \cite{mark1993method} and was successfully used in many real-world problems, see \cite{vock2016adapting} and \cite{gonzalez2021stacked} for the details of the method and a comparative analysis.
+It was shown in \cite{satten2001kaplan} that an IPC-weighted version of the estimator of the survival function without censoring is equivalent to the Kaplan-Meier estimator, hence justifying the construction of this methodology.
+To our knowledge, our work is the first to apply IPCW to the training of a fill probability model.

 Denote by $w_i$ the weight associated to observation $y_i$, $C_i$ the time of censoring which can be either a cancellation or other causes of censoring and $E_i$ the time of execution.
-The IPC weights are defined as follows:
+The IPC weights are defined as follows

-The high-frequency activity being mainly near the mid price, we introduce a dependence to the distance of placement of limit orders.
+The high-frequency activity occuring mainly near the mid price, we introduce a dependence of the weights to the distance of placement of limit orders.
 Such a modification will increase the weight applied to orders that were posted near best prices and even more for orders which manage to stay in the book until the time horizon $T$.
 Concerning orders that are posted inside the bid-ask spread, we propose to condition on the aggressiveness index as defined in Equation \eqref{eq:aggressiveness_index} to take into account the high cancellation rate of less aggressive orders.
-The censoring survival function is computed using the Kaplan-Meier estimator of Equation \eqref{eq:kaplan_meier_estimator} but in this specific case, considering cancellation and right-censoring as death and execution as right-censoring.\\
+The censoring survival function is computed using the Kaplan-Meier estimator of Equation \eqref{eq:kaplan_meier_estimator} but in this specific case, considering cancellation and right-censoring as death and execution as right-censoring.